 Wake Up and Smell the Coffee

-“There are a few things that I do at home to keep my mental health positive and one is making sure I have a perfect, comforting, and warm drink throughout the day, whether it's coffee or tea.
+“There are a few things that I do at home to stay positive, and one is making sure I have a perfect, comforting, and warm drink throughout the day, whether it's coffee or tea.
 I love having pretty things around me that make me feel good and put me in an elevated mind frame.
 I think not only what you drink but what you are drinking that beverage in is just as important, and so I love a beautiful mug.” —Cara Woodhouse, interior designer

 "Plants are a great decorative accessory and a mood booster, but if you’re like me and don’t have a green thumb, you want the aesthetic without the caretaking.
 I opt for faux plants, which are easy to care for and come in a wide variety of types to fit your style.
 For example, you can find everything from faux succulents in ceramic pots to tall floor faux fig leaf plants that look elegant but won’t break the bank at a store like Home Goods.
 Faux plants can also live in otherwise inconvenient spots, such as a high-up area above a refrigerator or hanging from the ceiling, and you’ll never have to worry about watering them.” —Beth Diana Smith, designer